liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/01-enabling-staging/01-enabling-local-live-staging.markdown

 `portal-ext.properties` file.
 The cloned site becomes the staging environment and the original site becomes the live environment.

-Site administrators can enable local staging for a site by navigating to the *Publishing &rarr; *Staging* menu.
+You can enable local staging for a site by navigating to the *Publishing &rarr; *Staging* menu.
 To get some hands-on experience with enabling Local Live staging, you can complete a brief example which creates a Local Live staging environment for your site.